jmseren/JBAS/readme.md

 ```

 When loading a program, the interpreter will ignore any lines that do not begin with a line number.
 You can use this to add comments to your program, but beware as these comments will be ignored when the program is loaded and thus will not be printed when the `LIST` command is executed.

+## Additional Commands

+### `DUMP`

+The `DUMP` command is used to dump the contents of the interpreter's variables in alphabetical order to the screen.
+The `DUMP` command takes no arguments.

+### `PUSH` and `POP`

+The `PUSH` and `POP` commands are used to push and pop variables from the stack.
+The `PUSH` command takes a variable name as its argument.
+The `POP` command takes a variable name as its argument.
+This is useful for saving and restoring variables.

 ## Modules